zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ### Constants

-First we will create `constants` folder at the root of the project to store some general values.
+First we will create a `constants` folder at the root of the project to store some general values.

 Inside `constants` folder create; `chains.js` and `nativeMinterAddress.js`.